Skip to content

 2. Call proyecta.email.send() with the verified address in the from field

-The simplest path is to verify a single email address — Proyecta sends a confirmation link that the owner clicks.
+The simplest path is to verify a single email address.

 import Proyecta from '@proyecta-ai/sdk';